 "Growing Together" program

-The Grow Hope Foundation in partnership with TAG (Traditional Aboriginal Games) conducts school incursion programs offering students and staff an opportunity to experience and participate in aspects of Indigenous culture.
+In partnership with Wanyara, the Grow Hope Foundation conducts school incursion programs offering students and staff an opportunity to experience and participate in aspects of Indigenous culture.
 An incursion can cost as little as $500.
 By donating $500 and nominating a school, you are giving the students at that school an opportunity to learn about our 65,000 year history and our Indigenous people an opportunity to share their culture and wisdom.

 "Growing together" Programs